Kuekuatsu: Fate of a Lycanthrope

 Axel sighed in disappointment.
 "You need to start taking your training seriously, my son."

-"Ugh…Yes…I know that, but I don't understand why you are so adamant about it?
-There's hardly anything out here that could be a threat to us.
-Especially since we're the only Lycans in this part of the country" he said, with a faint growl in his voice.
+"Ugh…Yes…I know that, but I don't understand why you are so stubborn about it.
+There's hardly anything out here that could be a threat to us." he said, with a faint growl in his voice.

 "We're not moving again."
 The black wolf declared, making eye contact with both his parents.